Brazilians vote in tense presidential race led by right-winger

 Two polls published late on Saturday showed Bolsonaro had increased his lead over Haddad in the past two days, taking 36 percent of voter intentions compared with Haddad’s 22 percent.
 The pair are deadlocked in a likely run-off vote on Oct.
 28 that is required if no candidate takes a majority on Sunday.

-Polls open at 8 a.m.
-(1100 GMT) and close at 5 p.m. in all but the far western portions of Brazil.
+Polling stations opened at 8 a.m.
+(1100 GMT) and will close at 5 p.m. in all but the far western portions of Brazil.
 Exit polls should be broadcast at 7 p.m. and results will start flowing shortly after that because Brazil uses an electronic voting system.

 The 147 million voters will choose the president, all 513 members of the lower house of Congress, two-thirds of the 81-member Senate plus governors and lawmakers in all 27 states.